 Council Member Rodriguez commented that it sounds like the school will be built before the houses, which will be the first thing see in that new community.
 A new school would be a change for that whole area of town that is going to change traffic patterns, and there will need to be some adjustments.
-He noted that there is an easement, not right off Buffalo Soldier, but it is going into that new neighborhood.
-Lastly, he stated that during the last brief from Castle and Cooke, there was concern on construction estimates, but this is the best-case scenario which has not worked out very often in the past few years.
-However, if this does not stay within budget, he likes the fact that everybody understands that it will need to come back to Council and get voted on.
+He noted that there is an easement, not right off Buffalo Soldier, but it is going into that new neighborhood, and he likes the fact that this will need to come back to Council and get voted on if the construction bids exceed \$2,000,000.